14 Of The Best Day Trips From Sofia, Bulgaria

 Prohodna cave known as God's eyes near Karlukovo village

 A karst cave near the village of Karlukovo in the province of Lovech, Prohodna Cave, is 262 meters long, making it one of the longest caves in Bulgaria.
-On the day trip from Sofia, you will see what it is famous for – the two holes in the ceiling, resembling two massive eyes.
+On this popular day trip from Sofia, you will see what it is famous for – the two holes in the ceiling resembling two massive eyes.
 This cave isn’t popular among only hikers and cavers, but rock climbers and even bungee jumpers find some entertainment there.

 Best Castles In Bulgaria - Bulgaria Travel Blog - Belogradchik Fortres